Writers Drop Reality, Animation Proposals

 In what appears to be an effort to defuse tension, the union urged members to "exercise restraint in their public statements."
 Previous negotiations had been marred by vitriolic rhetoric on both sides.
 Picketing continues, but at a scaled-back level.

 Although opinions vary among writers over the merits of the directors contract, several WGA negotiation committee members contend that it provides a potential basis for a deal.

 Studios also have incentive to end a strike that has been far costlier than they anticipated.
-If the walkout stretches into next month, it will disrupt the TV pilot season and possibly spoil Hollywood's biggest awards show, the Oscars, which could face pickets and boycotts by actors.
+If the walkout stretches into next month, it will disrupt the TV pilot season and possibly spoil Hollywood's biggest awards show,

 The new contract for directors boosted residual payments for movies and TV shows sold online, established jurisdiction over original shows created for the Web above certain thresholds and for the first time established payments for shows streamed on advertising-supported websites.

 Some writers are unhappy with aspects of the contract, including a provision related to original content produced for the Internet.

 Since the accord was announced, studio chiefs have been pressing showrunners and screenwriters to urge their union leaders to fashion a contract modeled after the one reached with directors.

 It took directors just five days to secure their contract, which came about after several weeks of informal talks with the studio chiefs.
 In contrast to the writers negotiations, which involved a large group of labor relations executives from the major studios, directors took a different approach.
 They met in a smaller group led by